Michael-B1764/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    Adaptive websites changes formats based on the device accessing them.
+Responsive sites are only supposed to look good when you change their size in the browser.

 2. Describe what it means to be mobile first vs desktop first.
+    It's simply which design you are starting with.
+If you start by designing mobile and scaling up, thats mobile first.
+The difference is a matter of the kinds of media queries you are going to use. for mobile first, you would use @(min-width) and desktop first would use @(max-width).

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    It makes is to 1 rem = 10 pixels.
+That gives us a responsive font so that a user can set their font size themselves if they like.

 4. How would you describe preprocessing to someone new to CSS?
+    A preprocesssor is like an assistant.
+It keeps track of changes in a variety of style sheets and merges them into one.
+But it also has the ability to do a few extra things that make designing and maintaining a site easier.
+Things like variables and functions.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    My favorite is the parametric mixins.
+I love the funcionality.
+They also probably give me the most trouble. :)

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.